emacs-mirror/emacs/mps/manual/source/topic/arena.rst

     state>`).
 If it is called when the arena is in the unclamped state then the value may change after this function returns.
-A possible use might be to call it just after :c:func:`mps_arena_collect` to (over-)estimate the size of the heap.
+A possible use might be to call it just after :c:func:`mps_arena_collect` to estimate the size of the heap.

     If you want to know how much memory the MPS is using then you're probably interested in the value :c:func:`mps_arena_committed()` −